sibellavia/sibellavia.github.io/posts/persistent-bugger-code-solution.md

 ---
-title: 'Persistent Bugger: my code snippet'
+title: 'Persistent Bugger – Code solution'
 date: '2021-09-08'
-id: 'persistent-bugger-my-code-snippet'
+id: 'persistent-bugger-code-solution'
 ---

 Hello there.
 I was digging in Codewars and I found a *kata* that piqued my curiosity: